-Looking forward: Where to next?
-Looking to re-develop this page to something more useful: a blog, current information on climate, energy, sustainability, a new more-appropriate named website?
+Where to next?
+New tabs/new focus – same name.
+Re-developed this page to something more useful: current information on climate, energy, sustainability, a new more-appropriate named website?
 Ideas welcome; please contact Paul Belanger at firstname.lastname@example.org or call 303-249-7966.
 In July of 2019, David Takahashi joined the DCSG as it transforms into DCSG 2.0!

 How it started (RMAG article, September 2007)

 *Disclaimer: Any views expressed here are the result of my study, education and research.